govau/accessibility/VOICEOVER-TESTING.md

 ## Test Headings
 1. Select from the Rotor **Headings**
 2. Swipe through the page headings
-3. Is the visual text the same as the audible screen reader output?
+3. TEST : `Ensure the screen readers output matches the visual output of all headings`

 ## Test Links
 1. Select from the Rotor **Links**
 2. Swipe through the page links
-3. Is the visual text the same as the audible screen reader output (at a minimum)?
+3. TEST : `Ensure the screen readers output matches the visual output of all links (as a minimum)`

 ## Test Lists

 1. Select from the Rotor **Lists**
 2. Swipe through the page lists
-3. Is the visual list the same as the audible screen reader output?
+3. TEST : `Ensure the screen readers output matches the visual output of all list elements`

+## Test Tables

+~ ongoing